-A single dose of Tdap vaccine is recommended between 27 and 36 weeks of gestation during each pregnancy.
+Pregnant women are recommended to receive a single dose of Tdap vaccine between 27 and 36 weeks of gestation during each pregnancy.
 The main reason for this vaccination is to protect unborn babies from getting pertussis in the weeks and months following birth.
 Babies are not considered to have their own protection against pertussis until they receive the first three doses of the DTaP vaccine, typically given at 2 months, 4 months and 6 months of age.
 While anytime during the 27- to 36-week window is fine, public health officials suggest getting this vaccine earlier during the window to allow time for antibodies to develop and be transferred to the baby before birth.

 Pertussis is a bacterial infection that is particularly dangerous for young infants.
-The infection causes severe coughing spasms that make it difficult for babies to move air through their small windpipes.
-Babies in the midst of a coughing spasm caused by pertussis often make a "whooping" sound as they struggle to breathe.
-Sometimes, if the spasm lasts long enough, they turn blue.
+The infection causes severe coughing spasms that preclude babies from moving air through their small windpipes.
+Babies in the midst of a coughing spasm caused by pertussis often make a "whooping" sound as they struggle to breathe and sometimes, if the spasm lasts long enough, they turn blue.
 In addition to being quite scary for parents to watch, these spasms can be harmful and, sadly, occasionally fatal.

-Studies have shown that most babies get pertussis from their parents or siblings who have a cough but don't realize it's associated with a pertussis infection, making controlling exposure next to impossible.
+Studies have shown that most babies get pertussis from their moms or siblings who have a cough, but don't realize it's associated with a pertussis infection, making controlling exposure next to impossible.
 Efforts to control exposure by making sure everyone around the baby has received a Tdap vaccine (known as cocooning) may help but are not foolproof.
 Therefore, boosting maternal antibodies that will be transferred to the baby through the placenta and in breast milk provides an added measure of protection.

-Those who do not receive the vaccine during pregnancy should get it immediately after giving birth if they never received a dose of Tdap.
-Dads, grandparents, teens and other adults who will be around the baby should also get a dose if they have never received a dose of Tdap.
+Women who do not receive the vaccine during pregnancy should get it immediately after giving birth.
+Dads, grandparents, and other teens and adults who will be around the baby should also get a dose if they have not had the Tdap booster.